hastsinha/MutipleActivityApp/README.md

 	CartPage:
 		It is a product listing for the products that are added to the cart.
-		It also shows the total amount and tax amounts of the products.
-		We can checkout but it is dummy.
+		We can delete the products from the cart by clicking on cross icon.

 Activity 2 :

 	Product Details Page:
-		It is a single product details page with Product details like name, image and price.
+		It is a single product details page with Product details like name, image and price,etc.
-		It consists of dummy data like sizes and colors but on click of it will only show us a Toast.
 		Add to Cart will add the product in the cart.
  	        Click on Product Page button(Present at the bottom of the page) -> This will open WebView